 Kathy Hubbell, communication studies faculty, will be presented the William W. Marsh Lifetime Achievement Award from the Public Relations Society of America in October 2014.

-Our advocacy and relational communication concentration is designed to provide flexible options for studying communication processes such as the psychology of interaction, social impacts of digital media, change facilitation, and coursework from other academic disciplines related to communication.
+Our advocacy and relational communication concentration is designed to provide flexible options for studying communication processes such as the psychology of interaction, social impacts of digital media, change facilitation and coursework from related academic disciplines.
 If you are engaged or interested in people-oriented occupations, human service, social justice or preparing for graduate study in a communication-relevant field, we recommend this concentration for you.
 You might also consider our Certificate in Conflict Resolution and Mediation.

 Interviewing: The Art of Purposeful Communication

 Communication of Self-Esteem